-The French International School of Yangon (LFIR) has been a member of the Agency for French Education Abroad (AEFE) since the beginning of 2016.
+The French International School of Yangon (LFIR) is a french school of excellence, member of the Agency for French Education Abroad (AEFE) since the beginning of 2016.
 Teaching is done in French and English.
-Myanmar language classes are also offered as well as Spanish.
+Myanmar language classes are also offered, as well as Spanish and German.
 The school, because of its history and tradition is a meeting place for linguistic and cultural exchanges.
 It welcomes students of all nationalities, from the kindergarten to high school.
 It aims to encourage personal fulfilment, to develop independence and critical spirit, to give student a taste of effort and competition, all combined in group work and in the respect of each other.
 Teaching is done according to the French curriculum, validated by the French Education ministry.

 A French International School.